 NOLS

-End to end internal mobile application for a global wilderness and leadership school, providing digital field documentation capabilities in remote and austere environments.
+End to end internal mobile application for a global wilderness school, providing digital field documentation capabilities.

 Role | UXUI Designer